-You might have thought in the past that the only reason to stocktake is to provide those all important end of year figures to your accountant.
+You might have thought in the past that the only reason to stocktake your materials and products is to provide those all important end of year figures to your accountant.

 It’s therefore completely understandable that many businesses delay doing their stocktakes to the last minute or try to find reasons why they shouldn’t bother at all.
 So, what if I told you that stocktaking, if done strategically and regularly can actually lead to huge positive changes in your business: some of which will almost certainly directly increase your profits and improve your products?

 Interested?
 Great!
 For starters, let’s go through the main reasons why you should be stocktaking: